Helping to fill the coverage gap.

 Ensuring more are insured

 Medicaid is a key piece of the safety net in Missouri.
-The program, known in the state as MO HealthNet, currently provides health insurance for low-income children and parents, seniors, pregnant women, and people with disabilities.
-It allows Missourians to see a doctor when they are sick, get check-ups, buy medications, and go to the hospital.
+The program, known in the state as MO HealthNet, allows lower-income Missourians to see a doctor when they are sick, get check-ups, buy medications, and go to the hospital.
 Having health insurance helps people maintain their health, go to work, and take care of their families.

 Our goal is to reduce the number of uninsured Missourians to fewer than 300,000 and ensure adequate access to quality health services for newly enrolled Medicaid recipients.

 Now that Medicaid has expanded in the state, an estimated 275,000 additional Missourians qualify for free or low-cost health insurance through the program, but many don’t know about this change in eligibility.